-This trek can be concurred in almost every season yet spring and autumn are the best seasons for this trek as the weather are more clearer for better view of the mountain peak.
+This trek can be concurred in almost every season yet spring and autumn are the best seasons for this trek as the weather is more clearer for a better view of the mountain peak.
 We arrange excellent trekking, service you with excellence for your lifetime memory via our experienced guide and trekking team.

 Day 1: Drive to Nayapul and trek to Ghandruk (1940m)

 Day 2: Trek from Ghandruk to Sinuwa (2,360m)

 Day 3: Trek from Sinuwa to Deurali (3,230m)